All-on-4 Dental Implants in Frisco, TX

 Higher-risk patients

 Smokers, those with uncontrolled diabetes, immunocompromised patients, and those on IV bisphosphonates face measurably higher complication rates.
+Published clinical data shows smoking roughly doubles implant failure risk (approximately 92% increased risk vs. non-smokers in meta-analysis data).
+Prior radiotherapy to the jaw area carries an approximately 128% increased implant failure risk.
 We discuss your specific risk profile during consultation rather than refuse care outright.

 Risk management is part of the plan, not a hidden surprise.
 Every patient receives a written informed consent document listing these risks before signing surgical paperwork.
 We answer every question and never start a procedure until you understand both what to expect and what could go wrong.